 Allows you to defrost for a selected length of time.
 See the Defrosting Guide for suggested times.
+(Auto Defrost is explained in the About the auto feature section.)

-- 7 Press TIME DEFROST.
+- 7 Press AUTO/TIME DEFROST twice.

 - 2 Enter defrosting time.

-- Press START/PAUSE.
+- Press START.

+- Turn food over when the oven signals.

+- Fress START.

-Power level is automatically set at 3, but can be changed.
+Power level is automatically set at 3 but can be changed.
 You can defrost small items quickly by raising the power level after entering the time.
 Power level 7 cuts the total defrosting time in about half; power level 10 cuts the total time to approximately 1/3.
 However, food will need more frequent attention than usual.